Vantiq/vantiq-extension-sources/CSVSource/README.md

 In addition to handling delimiter-separated fields, this connector can extract fields from fixed positions in the record.
 This is configured as described below.

-the extension source support docker, when running in docker is detected, the windows file path is changed to UNIX file path, so the same configuration can be used for docker and non-docker activate.
+When running this connector as a docker image, the file path is dynamically converted to a UNIX file path.
+This means that the same configuration can be used for both docker and non-docker runtimes.

 It is also possible to have the connector write files.
 This operation is described below.